 \subsection{The unipotent completion $\cP_{g,n}$ of $\pi^\top_{g,n}$ and its Lie algebra $\p_{g,n}$}

 Let $F$ be a field of characteristic zero.
 Suppose that $\G$ is a group.
-The unipotent completion of $\G$ is a prounipotent group $\G^\un$ over $F$ equipped with a natural Zariski-dense homomorphism $\rho: \G\to \G^\un(F)$ satisfying the universal property: for a Zariski-dense homomorphism $\rho_U: \G\to U(F)$ into the $F$-rational points of a prounipotent $F$-group $U$, there is a unique morphism $\phi_U:\G^\un\to U$ such that $\rho_U=\phi_U(F)\circ \rho.$ When $H_1(\G, F)$ is finite dimensional, there is a concrete construction of $\G^\un$ using the completed group algebra $F[\G]^\wedge$ (see \cite[Appendix A]{malcev} and \cite{bouse}). \\ Let $\cP_{g,n}$ be the unipotent completion of $\pi^\top_{g,n}$ over $\Q$.
-For any field $F$ of characteristic zero, the unipotent completion $\cP_{g,n/F}$ of $\pi^\top_{g,n}$ over $F$ is canonically isomorphic to $\cP_{g,n}\otimes_\Q F$ by universal property.
+The unipotent completion of $\G$ is a prounipotent group $\G^\un$ over $F$ equipped with a natural Zariski-dense homomorphism $\rho: \G\to \G^\un(F)$ satisfying the universal property: for a Zariski-dense homomorphism $\rho_U: \G\to U(F)$ into the $F$-rational points of a prounipotent $F$-group $U$, there is a unique morphism $\phi_U:\G^\un\to U$ such that $\rho_U=\phi_U(F)\circ \rho.$ When $H_1(\G, F)$ is finite-dimensional, there is a concrete construction of $\G^\un$ using the completed group algebra $F[\G]^\wedge$ (see \cite[Appendix A]{malcev} and \cite{bouse}). \\ Let $\cP_{g,n}$ be the unipotent completion of $\pi^\top_{g,n}$ over $\Q$.
+For any field $F$ of characteristic zero, the unipotent completion $\cP_{g,n/F}$ of $\pi^\top_{g,n}$ over $F$ is canonically isomorphic to $\cP_{g,n}\otimes_\Q F$ by the universal property of the unipotent completion.
 Denote the Lie algebra of $\cP_{g,n}$ by $\p_{g,n}$.
-It is the inverse limit of finite dimensional nilpotent Lie algebras over $\Q$, which we call a pronilpotent Lie algebra over $\Q$.
+It is the inverse limit of finite-dimensional nilpotent Lie algebras over $\Q$, which we call a pronilpotent Lie algebra over $\Q$.
 A key ingredient of the proof of Theorem 1 is the structure of the graded Lie algebra $\Gr_\bullet\p_{g,n}$ associated with its lower central series $L^\bullet\p_{g,n}$.